Japanese-influenced Shou Sugi Ban House provides a wellness retreat in the Hamptons

-New York architect Debbie Kropf has designed a boutique retreat in the Hamptons, Long Island, which teams Japanese details and elements of the local architecture.
+New York architect Debbie Kropf has designed a boutique wellness retreat in the Hamptons, Long Island, which teams Japanese details and elements of the local architecture.

 Shou Sugi Ban House is the brainchild of Amy Cherry-Abitbol and her business partner, Kathleen Kapnick.
 They purchased land in Water Mill hamlet in the Long Island town of Southhampton in 2015, including a barn, with the aim to create an upscale wellness project.